Prison education: Oceania

-The first formal education program to be implemented in the Australian state of New South Wales was at Darlinghurst Gaol in 1862, when a schoolmaster was hired to provide elementary and moral education to any prisoner who wished to attend.
+The first formal education programme to be implemented in the Australian state of New South Wales was at Darlinghurst Gaol in 1862, when a schoolmaster was hired to provide elementary and moral education to any prisoner who wished to attend.
 Prior to this one of the prisoners had been providing educational lessons to other inmates.
-By the early 1900s, basic literacy programs were commonplace throughout Australian prisons, and by the 1950s, all major prisons in the country were offering some form of education and training programs, though no more than 15 to 20% of inmates at any given prison could participate in educational programs at one time.
+By the early 1900s, basic literacy programmes were commonplace throughout Australian prisons.
+By the 1950s, all major prisons in the country were offering some form of education and training programmes, though no more than 15 to 20% of inmates at any given prison could participate in educational programmes at one time, and little education was offered above basic literacy and vocational courses.
+In New South Wales in 1975, out of over 3,500 prisoners, only 17 were enrolled in high school programs, and only 18 were enrolled in university and higher education.

 The Senate Employment, Education and Training References Committee produced the Senate Report of the Inquiry into Education and Training in Correctional Facilities in 1996.
 The report stated that the history of prison education in Australia "could fairly be described as a disgrace", with non-existent or poor facilities containing deficient and out-dated curricula and resources.
 It made several recommendations on how to improve prison education, including the development of a national strategy.
 In 2001, a national strategy was launched, and by 2006, all states and territories were offering some form of tertiary education to inmates.
 Each state and territory, however, maintains control over its own prison education systems; there is no national system leading to differences in the way education is offered.
 For example, inmates in the Australian Capital Territory have been allowed to have laptop computers in their cells for educational purposes since 2006, though as of 2020 this is not available for inmates in New South Wales.
-Accordingly, certain educational and rehabilitation programs that require a computer cannot be offered there.
+Accordingly, certain educational and rehabilitation programmes that require a computer cannot be offered there.

 According to the New Zealand Annual Review of Education, the availability and quality of prison education in the country decreased significantly between 1959 and 2005, as government policy shifted from prisons focusing on rehabilitation to prisons focusing on punishment.
 A 2005 Ombudsman's report stated there were "low levels of rehabilitative and productive activities" for prisoners in New Zealand.